nycmeshnet/nycmeshnet.github.io/install/index.md

 **2) Kiosk client install**

-This is similar to supernode client but uses a NanoStation aimed at a LinkNYC kiosk on the avenue below.
+This is similar to supernode client but uses a router aimed at a LinkNYC kiosk on the avenue below.

-We supply the NanoStation NSM5, antenna mount (if needed), ethernet, ethernet switch (if needed) and indoor router.
+We supply the SXTsq, antenna mount (if needed), ethernet, ethernet switch (if needed) and indoor router.

 The total for the equipment is [$110](https://nycmesh.net/pay/), and the install is $50 (paid to an independent installer).